Christianity in India: Population by denomination

 In 2011, Pew reported 18,860,000 Protestants, 10,570,000 Catholics, 2,370,000 Oriental Orthodox and 50,000 other Christians in India.
 Other sources estimate the total number of Protestants throughout the country in several hundreds of denominations at 45 million (45 million).
 Several sources estimate Catholic population in India at over 17 million (1.7 crore) The largest single denomination is the Catholic Church.
 Anglicans within the united Church of North India and Church of South India, constitute the second largest group at over 5 million (5 million).
+The Malankara Mar Thoma Syrian Church is an Eastern Protestant denomination with 1.1 million members in full communion with the Anglican Communion.

 Catholic denominations

 The Saint Thomas Christians (Syro Malabar Church, Syro-Malankara Catholic Church, Malankara Orthodox Syrian Church, Jacobite Syrian Christian Church, Chaldean Syrian Church, CSI Syrian Christians, Mar Thoma Syrian Church, Pentecostal Syrian Christians, St. Thomas Evangelical Church and Malabar Independent Syrian Church) of Kerala form 18.75% of the Christians in India with 4.5 million of them.
 310,000 were members of the Syro-Malankara Church and 4,000,000 of the Syro-Malabar Church.
 In January 1993, the Syro-Malabar Church and in February 2005, the Syro-Malankara Church were raised to the status of major archiepiscopal churches by Pope John Paul II.
 The Syro-Malabar Church is the second largest among the 23 Eastern Catholic Churches who accept the Pope as the visible head of the whole church.

+Oriental Orthodox denominations

-The Oriental Orthodox churches in India include the Malankara Orthodox Syrian Church with 1120,000 members, the Jacobite Syrian Christian Church with 800,000 members and the Malabar Independent Syrian Church with 30,000 members.
-The Malankara Mar Thoma Syrian Church is an Eastern Protestant denomination with 1,100,000 members.
+The Oriental Orthodox churches in India include the Malankara Orthodox Syrian Church with 1,120,000 members, the Jacobite Syrian Christian Church with 800,000 members and the Malabar Independent Syrian Church with 30,000 members.